 Without further ado, let’s dive into details on pizza cuts and their benefits!

-The most common way a pizza is cut is into triangles.
-Wherever you go to order pizza, it will most likely come pre-cut into symmetrical triangle slices.
+The most common way a pizza is to cut it into triangles.
+Wherever you go to order pizza from common places like Domino’s pizza, it will most likely come pre-cut into symmetrical triangle slices.

 If you’ve ever been curious as to why a triangle is the perfect pizza slice shape, here’s your answer!

-This is the most symmetrical way to cut pizza in order to get equal sizes.
+This is the best way and most symmetrical way to cut pizza in order to get equal sizes even on different types of pizza (as long as it is a circle).
 The thing about cutting pizza in triangles is that you can control the size of each slice and still make sure that every slice is completely identical.

 While you might not care about spot-on symmetry when cutting pizza at home, this is very important for restaurants and high rated pizzerias.